Information for Flight

 Check-in at the Airport

-Check-in procedures start at all airports 2.5 hours before the departure and close 45 minutes before the departure time.
-Security and Coronavirus measures to be implemented at airports may result in longer waiting times.
-We recommend you to be at the airport 3 hours before the departure to make your journey more comfortable.
+Check-in procedures start at all airports 3 hours before the departure and close 1 hours before the departure time.
+Security measures to be implemented at airports may result in longer waiting times.
+We recommend you to be at the airport at latest 3 hours prior to the departure to make your journey more comfortable.

-We kindly request that you ready your passport and additional documents visa/residence card ıf you needed while check in.
+We kindly request you to be ready with your passport and additional documents visa/residence card if you needed while check in.

 You can visit https://www.iatatravelcentre.com/world.php for more information.